rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

 Ignoring the question of _how this could possibly work_, it makes sense.
 The definition of a fixed point of a function is that it's a value that, when passed into a function, causes the function to return that same value.
-This is exactly what `const` does- ignores it's input and returns some value:
+This is exactly what `const` does- ignores its input and returns some value:

 ```haskell
 λ :t const